EFFECTIVE DATE: 05/05/2021

 H. Additional Rules for Laptops Issued to Students

-1. Laptops are loaned to students as an educational tool and are only authorized for use in completing school assignments.
+1. Laptops are loaned to students as an educational tool and are only authorized for use in the educational program, continuing the educational process or assignments.

 2. Students and their parents are responsible for the proper care of laptops at all times, whether on or off school property, including costs associated with repairing or replacing the laptop.
 RSU #74 offers a protection program for parents to cover replacement costs and/or repair costs for damages not covered by the laptop warranty.
 Parents who choose not to purchase this protection should be aware that they are responsible for any costs associated with damage to a laptop issued to their child.

 3. Loss or theft of a laptop must be reported immediately to the school office, and, if stolen, to the local law enforcement authority as well.

 4. The Board’s policy and rules concerning computer and Internet use apply to use of laptops at any time or place, on or off school property.
 Students are responsible for obeying any additional rules concerning care of laptops issued by school staff.

 5. Violation of policies or rules governing the use of computers, or any careless use of a laptop may result in a student’s laptop being confiscated and/or a student only being allowed to use the laptop under the direct supervision of school staff.
 The student will also be subject to disciplinary action for any violations of Board policies or school rules.